zfz7/tetris_aws/README.md

 The goal of this project was to create a full stack AWS native project template.
 The secondary goal is to keep the DTO types in sync between the frontend and backend using code generation.
 Here is the achieved stack:

+You can build either a kotlin native binary or the JVM runtime.

 * Backend:
     * [Kotlin](https://kotlinlang.org/)
     * [Lambda](https://aws.amazon.com/lambda/)